 AND NOW THIS:

-It was either the summer of 1949 or 1950 when I climbed the mountain to water the tree.
-It was also during one of those summers, like I have said, that I met Franklin Merrell-Wolff at his isolated Sierra compound.
+It was one of the two summers, either the summer of 1949 or 1950, when I climbed the mountain to water the tree.
+It was also during one of those summers that I met Franklin Merrell-Wolff, a man of great Spiritual Attainment at his isolated High Sierra compound.
 At the time I was around 11 or 12 years old.
 Twenty years later found my uncle and I together once again on a road trip similar to the earlier ones of my youth.
 This road trip, sometime around 1970 or so, came about because my 65 year-old-plus father (i.e., my uncle's brother) had been caught in a fire while on the job.
 He ended up with a collapsed lung and a good portion of his skin burned and most of his hair gone.
 Because his outlook was grim, I contacted my uncle who lived in Santa Fe.
 He inturn came to see him.
 As it was, my dad held on, although never fully recovering, dying of complications from the fire two years later.

 After learning my father's health was fair at the time of his visit, considering his age and what had happened to him --- as well as spending several days together talking over old times, my uncle decided to head back home.
 In that it had been many, many years since he had been on the west coast and since he was in the L.A. area he went to see his old friend, cowboy western author Louis L'Amour taking me with him.
 He also decided to return home the long way by going north along the eastern slopes of the High Sierras and try to make contact with another of his old friends, Franklin Merrell-Wolff as well --- and, like I write in a couple of places in my stuff on the internet (of which you can click through to using the links provided below) I went along.
 By accessing the second of the two links the following can be found: